Lucy Pickens: Life

 During the war years, Pickens lived much of the time at her husband's plantation of Edgewood.
-There she had to get along with his daughters from earlier marriages, and manage overseers and, through them, the slave force.
+There she had to get along with his daughters from earlier marriages, and manage overseers and, through them, the enslaved labor force.
 Her own family's plantation Wyalusing in Marshall, Texas, was used as the base of the Trans-Mississippi Agency of the Confederate Post Office during the war.

 After the war, Francis W. Pickens chose to take the oath of loyalty in order to gain amnesty offered by President Andrew Johnson, who had succeeded to office following the assassination of President Abraham Lincoln.
 The provisional governor of South Carolina, Benjamin F. Perry, thought Pickens was unlikely to be pardoned for his part in the war as he was worth more than $20,000.
 Lucy, then visiting her family in Texas, sold some of her jewelry, including pieces given to her by the tsar in Russia, to raise money for them.

 Many freedmen stayed to work at Edgewood as sharecroppers, but the transition to free labor was wrenching.
-Lucinda stayed with Lucy Pickens to continue caring for Douschka.
+Lucinda stayed with Lucy Pickens to continue caring for "Douschka."
 Francis' valet Tom left them after the end of the war and migrated to the North.
-Lucy accepted an offer to be Vice-Regent of South Carolina for the Mount Vernon Ladies Association, formed to purchase and preserve founding father George Washington's plantation along the Potomac River south of Washington, DC.
+Lucy accepted an offer to be Vice-Regent of South Carolina for the Mount Vernon Ladies' Association, formed to purchase and preserve founding father George Washington's plantation along the Potomac River south of Washington, DC.
 Beset by problems and taxes, her husband was able to retain only Edgewood (with her help), selling or losing to taxes his plantations in Mississippi and Alabama.

 In 1869 Francis died.
 Lucy, a young widow at 37, had to learn how to manage their plantation and affairs.

 She died of a cerebral embolism at her home, Edgewood, on August 8, 1899.
 She was buried near her husband and daughter in Edgefield Cemetery.